 New Jersey Roads - NJ 495

 NJ 495 used to be I-495, in hopes that it would connect with a full freeway between the Lincoln and Queens-Midtown Tunnels to I-495 in New York.
 Once that didn't happen, all the shields on the freeway were replaced.
 Except one, on the ramp from the NJ Turnpike NB, which is truly the beginning of NJ 495.
 The BGS that has that shield is the next one below.
 Anyway, there are two significant characteristics of NJ 495.
 One is that it's practically always either on a viaduct or sunk into bedrock, and the bedrocked portions have narrow lanes, no shoulders, and frequent overpasses.
-The other is the helix, pictured above, which is desperately in need of replacement, as repair would probably be almost as expensive and disruptive.
+The other is the helix, pictured above from below (in NJ) and the High Line (in NY), which is desperately in need of replacement, as repair would probably be almost as expensive and disruptive.
 The helix drops motorists a couple hundred feet from the top of Weehawken to the bottom, passing motorists over the Lincoln Tunnel before taking them through it.

 NJ 495 EB